szervoudakis/moviemania/README.md

 ## 📌 Project Overview
 **Moviemania** is a Drupal-based movie management system designed to fetch, store, and display movie data efficiently.
 This project demonstrates expertise in
 **Drupal module development**, **API integration**, **custom theming**,**modern PHP development practices** **Progressively decoupled React frontend**.
+On the **React side**, the application leverages Redux and Zustand for state management, custom hooks for encapsulating reusable logic, and asynchronous API calls to ensure dynamic data flow between the frontend and backend.
+This architecture promotes modularity, scalability, and a clean separation of concerns across the application.
 ## 🚀 Features
 - **Custom Theme (movie_mania_theme)** - A tailored Drupal theme for a modern and user-friendly experience.
 - **Custom Modules**: